 - Optimise your content so it ranks: Remember, YouTube is the world’s second-largest search engine.
 You’ll also be helping people find you from Google.
 Write great titles and metadata with engaging calls-to-action.

 - Make sure you’re sharable: Enable embedding so people can share the love they feel after watching your video.
 Go to advanced settings in your Video Manager, then Distribution options, and check “Allow embedding.”

 People love Instagram.
 For many people, it’s an alternative to information overload.
 There’s a seductive simplicity of gazing at visual content without having to read.
 Even though it’s not the biggest social network, a lot of users like it the best.
 A recent Forbes article entitled “Why Instagram Is The Top Social Platform For Engagement” broke the network’s success down to its highly visual nature and simplicity, which also works great on mobile.
 The stats on the network are impressive.
 There are 800 million monthly actives, 500 million daily actives and 250 million daily stories actives, according to Instagram company data.
-Marketers are loving it, too.
-Of the 51 percent of marketers who have used Instagram video, 88 percent found it to be an effective strategy.
+Marketers are loving it, too – 65% of video marketers plan to include it in their 2020 video marketing strategy

 So how do you get the attention of all those Instagrammers?
 According to James Quarles, Instagram’s VP of business, “People are in a mindset of being open to discovery.”
 To harness that, Quarles recommends that the interests of users makes effective targeting signals for ads.
 It’s good advice for creating organic video as well.
 Let’s look at an example of how to do video on Instagram.

 Ben and Jerry’s has fun playing with their food